Chris Solinsky Cross Country Camp

 At camp, we will also touch on the psychology of running by bringing in an array of speakers to discuss the mental side of running.
 They will discuss some of the things they find/have found to bring success.
 We will bring in current athletes, former athletes, and coaches, so that the campers can get a diverse view of what success looks like and to arm themselves with different tools to have the strongest mental game.
 We will also have a counselor/athlete panel open for question-answer session so the kids can get all their questions answer regarding the college process, and their secrets.

-This camp is open to any and all entrants ages 12-18.
+Open to any and all registrants ages 12-18.

 If five or more campers register together, each camper is eligible for a $30 discount.
 Please have a team contact reach out directly to the USSC office at 1-800-645-3226 to receive a discount code to identify your group.
 Campers may then register through the website at their convenience and apply the coupon code during check-out.
 Teams can stay together in 8 or 12 bed cabins to build team unity and bonding.